-Here are 7 ecommerce SEO tips to help your small business expand search engine visibility, generate more organic website traffic, and increase online sales.
+Here are 7 ecommerce SEO tips to help your small business expand search engine visibility, generate more organic website traffic, and increase online sales in 2023.

 When you're starting or managing an ecommerce business, you need all the web traffic you can get.